db302003/LIRI-bot/README.md

 It should run spotify-this-song for "I Want it That Way," as follows the text in random.txt.
 Edit the text in random.txt to test out the feature for movie-this and concert-this.

-BONUS

-In addition to logging the data to your terminal/bash window, output the data to a .txt file called log.txt.
-Make sure you append each command you run to the log.txt file.
-Do not overwrite your file each time you run a command.

-Reminder: Submission on BCS

-Please submit the link to the Github Repository!

-Minimum Requirements

-Attempt to complete homework assignment as described in instructions.
-If unable to complete certain portions, please pseudocode these portions to describe what remains to be completed.
-Adding a README.md as well as adding this homework to your portfolio are required as well and more information can be found below.

-Create a README.md

-Add a README.md to your repository describing the project.
-Here are some resources for creating your README.md.
-Here are some resources to help you along the way:

-About READMEs
-Mastering Markdown

-Add To Your Portfolio

-After completing the homework please add the piece to your portfolio.
-Make sure to add a link to your updated portfolio in the comments section of your homework so the TAs can easily ensure you completed this step when they are grading the assignment.
-To receive an 'A' on any assignment, you must link to it from your portfolio.

-One More Thing

-If you have any questions about this project or the material we have covered, please post them in the community channels in slack so that your fellow developers can help you!
-If you're still having trouble, you can come to office hours for assistance from your instructor and TAs.

-Good Luck!